terezacah/hatching/README.md

 # Pencil Sketch Shader
 The goal of this project was to implement a real-time "pencil sketch" renderer.

 This project was developed as part of a university computer graphics course using an existing C++/OpenGL rendering framework provided by FI MUNI.
-Since the original framework is not my work, this repository contains only source files created entirely by me.
-Original framework files, including those that were extended or modified as part of the project, are intentionally omitted.
+Due to licensing restrictions of the original framework, the source code is not included in this repository.

 ---

 ## Initial State
-The original project folder already contained several files, including `application.hpp`, `application.cpp`, and `main.cpp`, providing a basic application structure, as well as forward and unlit rendering shaders.
+The original project folder already contained several files, providing a basic application structure.
 The initial scene included several 3D objects, a main camera, a light source, and UI controls.

 ---